-The existing workforce at PNRA is around Three Hundred and Forty (340) professionals.
-The latest rationalization of technical professionals conducted in 2018 showed that the number of technical professionals is sufficient for performing its assigned regulatory tasks.
+The existing workforce of PNRA is around three hundred and forty-four (344) professionals.
+The latest rationalization of technical professionals conducted in 2021 showed that additional technical professionals are needed for performing the currently assigned regulatory tasks.
 PNRA continues to implement measures to enhance the technical competence of its personnel in emerging areas.
-Under the PSDP of the Government, PNRA is executing various projects aimed to enhance the capabilities of PNRA staff in the emerging areas of NPP design assessment and analysis, cyber security and computer safety and emergency preparedness and response.
+Under PSDP of the Government, PNRA is executing various projects aimed to enhance the capabilities of PNRA staff in the emerging areas of NPP design assessment and analysis, cyber security and computer safety and emergency preparedness and response.